Ed Miliband

-Edward Samuel Miliband (born 24 December 1969) is a British politician who has served as Secretary of State for Energy Security and Net Zero since July 2024.
-He has been Member of Parliament (MP) for Doncaster North since 2005.
+Edward Samuel Miliband (born 24 December 1969) is a British politician who has served as Foreign Secretary since July 2026.
+He previously served as Energy Secretary from 2008 to 2010 under Gordon Brown and from 2024 to 2026 under Keir Starmer.
+He has been the Member of Parliament (MP) for Doncaster North since 2005.
 Miliband was Leader of the Labour Party and Leader of the Opposition from 2010 to 2015.
-Alongside his brother, David Miliband, he served in the Cabinet from 2007 to 2010 under Prime Minister Gordon Brown.

 Miliband was born in the Fitzrovia district of Central London to Marion Kozak and Ralph Miliband, Polish Jewish immigrants.
 His father was a Marxist intellectual and native of Brussels who fled Belgium during the Second World War.
 He graduated from Corpus Christi College, Oxford and later from the London School of Economics.
 Miliband became first a television journalist, then a Labour Party researcher and a visiting scholar at Harvard University, before rising to become one of Chancellor Gordon Brown's confidants and chairman of HM Treasury's Council of Economic Advisers.
 He was elected to the House of Commons in 2005 and Prime Minister Tony Blair made him Minister for the Third Sector in May 2006.
-When Brown became Prime Minister in 2007, he appointed Miliband Minister for the Cabinet Office and Chancellor of the Duchy of Lancaster.
+When Brown became Prime Minister in 2007, he appointed Miliband to his Cabinet as Minister for the Cabinet Office and Chancellor of the Duchy of Lancaster, with Miliband serving alongside his brother, David Miliband, who was Foreign Secretary.
 Miliband was subsequently promoted to the new post of Secretary of State for Energy and Climate Change, a position he held from 2008 to 2010.

 After the Labour Party was defeated at the 2010 general election, Brown resigned as Leader of the Labour Party; in September 2010, Miliband was elected to replace him.
 His tenure as Labour leader was characterised by a leftward shift in his party's policies under the "One Nation Labour" branding, and by opposition to the Conservative–Liberal Democrat coalition government's cuts to the public sector.
 Miliband also abolished the electoral college system to elect the leader and deputy leader of the Labour Party, and replaced it with a "one member, one vote" system in 2014.
 He led his party into several elections, including the 2014 European Parliament election.

 Following Labour's defeat by the Conservative Party at the 2015 general election, Miliband resigned as leader on 8 May 2015.
 He was succeeded following a leadership election by Jeremy Corbyn, and returned to the backbenches.
 In 2020, Keir Starmer appointed Miliband Shadow Secretary of State for Business, Energy and Industrial Strategy, and later Shadow Secretary of State for Climate Change and Net Zero in 2021.
-Following Labour's victory in the 2024 general election, Miliband returned to government after being appointed Secretary of State for Energy Security and Net Zero by Starmer.
+After Labour's victory in the 2024 general election, Miliband returned to government after being appointed Secretary of State for Energy Security and Net Zero by Starmer.
+Following Starmer's resignation, Miliband was promoted to the role of Foreign Secretary under Andy Burnham.